furudbat/raylib-next-gamejam/README.md

    - [x] Action can only connect with one Key
    - [x] Action can only have one direct connection with one Key
  - show more help in-game
-   - L-Button: show preview lines
+   - L-Button: show Guidelines (on Map)
-   - ?-Button: show Nodes help
+   - ?-Button: show Neurons help
  - ~~timer and score~~
  - ~~animation, jump animation~~